zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 - sponge is installed.
 - You have a protobuf file, such as [user_gw.proto](https://github.com/zhufuyi/sponge_examples/blob/main/5_micro-gin-rpc-gateway/user-gateway/api/user_gw/v1/user_gw.proto).
-- You have a microservice [user](https://github.com/zhufuyi/sponge_examples/tree/main/4_micro-grpc-protobuf), or you can quickly create one by referring to the <a href="/microservice-development-protobuf?id=%f0%9f%94%b9creating-a-microservice-project" target="_blank">Creating a Microservice Project</a>.
+- You have a grpc service [user](https://github.com/zhufuyi/sponge_examples/tree/main/4_micro-grpc-protobuf), or you can quickly create one by referring to the <a href="/microservice-development-protobuf?id=%f0%9f%94%b9creating-a-grpc-service-project" target="_blank">Creating a GRPC Service Project</a>.

 Open a terminal and start the sponge UI service: